cb372/cats-retry/modules/docs/src/main/tut/docs/policies.md

 * If both policies want to delay and retry, the *longer* of the two delays is chosen.

-This way of combining policies imply:
+This way of combining policies implies:

 * That combining two identical policies result in this same policy.
 * That the order you combine policies doesn't affect the resulted policy.